research-team/pain/README.md

 For persistent 5-HT application we use range of model: 13...14

-After simulation spiketimes and extracellular of each fiber are recorded.
+After simulation spiketimes and extracellular voltage of each fiber are recorded.
 You can plot graphs in any convenient way.